 And so the caller “decided to do something I’d never done before.”
 He went to the kitchen, found a frying pan, and knocked Addison over the head.
 “Then I went into a drawer at the right-hand side of the kitchen, removed a knife, and stuck it into Addison’s chest.
 I plunged it too high.
 I should have stuck it a bit more toward the center, left.”

 After he killed Verrill, the man stole $57, a Master Charge card, Verrill’s passport, and some of his clothes.
-He left to buy alcohol.
+He then left to buy alcohol.

 This was NYPD’s first evidence in the Addison Verrill murder.